atFoxDev/learning-py/README.md

 Well, i've rewatched some chapters cause i kinda forgor😭,im at 2:23:00 I think i'm gonna take a pause till i get my mobo for pc, till then i think im gonna continue to make that site.

+### Day 11 **7.12.2024**
+I kinda got bored cause i can't do any good with the laptop, in some days my mobo will come and i think i will start to take this more serious, i have some test and i may procrastinate, i've changed my desk and i will change my peripherials for now i leave this hobby on pause, i think i wanna get into electric engineering as a hobby, well GoodBye!